SuperZombi/PyFastConfig/README.md

 ### Errors:

-If you are reading a file in a function and you can't get objects: please try this:
+If you are reading a file in a function and you can't get objects, please try this:
 ```
 names = fc.load("config.txt", return_only_names=True)
 fc.load("config.txt")